- 1 10 Must-Try German Desserts and Sweets

 Summer is so much better with German Eiskaffee!

 When I think of German cake, I think of Zwetchenkuchen – fresh plum cake!

 The funny thing is that I don’t like fresh plums at all but I love Zwetchenkuchen.
 Especially with a large dollop of fresh whipped cream and a cup of strong coffee.

 Perfect for afternoon of traditional German Kaffee und Kuchen!

 You can usually find slices of Zwetchenkuchen (also called Pflaumenkuchen) in bakeries all over Germany, especially during plum season.
 If you’re invited to Kaffee und Kuchen at someone’s home, don’t be surprised if Zwetchenkuchen is served.
 It’s an easy and popular cake to make in Germany.

-You can make Zwetchenkuchen, too!
+You can make Zwetchenkuchen at home, too.
 Here’s my easy recipe for German plum cake!